Don’t believe that Scrum can work for non-software development projects?

 How do we do this?
 Let’s break this out by the 3x5x3 of Scrum.
 Keep in mind that film projects do vary but if you stay to the core framework, you can usually find the appropriate links.

 The 3 Roles:

-Development Team: The crew and the actors.
+The Scrum Team: The crew and the actors.
 They were the ones doing the work in front and behind the camera.
 Product Owner: The director.
-He was responsible for prioritizing the scenes and working with our stakeholders to set expectations and get feedback.
-Scrum Master: I ended up taking on that role.
-But ONLY because this had become an experiment of mine.
+They responsible for prioritizing the scenes to film each day.
+Scrum Master: The product assistant.
 In Theatre, the Scrum Master would most likely be the stage manager.
 In film, it would be whomever is responsible for keeping the team on track, sticking to the time-boxes, and helping us improve the process.

 The 5 Events:

 The Sprint: The filming time-box (a day in our case).

 Sprint Planning: The team figuring out what scenes to complete that day and how.